dwDavidxd/ARN/MNIST/README.md

 ## How to train the "Adversarial noise Removing Network"?
 Run "train_ARN.py"

 See "./config/adver.yaml" for network configurations and data selection.

+The training data includes natural data and two types of adversarial data.

 ## How to test the "Adversarial noise Removing Network"?
 Run "test_ARN.py"

 See "./config/adver.yaml" for network configurations and data selection.

+Input the natural or adversairal data into the ARN and obtain the processed data.
+Then, input the processed data into the target model.